jadecobra/python_tdd_exercises/source/classes/inheritance.rst

 Making new :ref:`objects<what is a class?>` can be easier with Inheritance_ because I do not have to rewrite things that have already been written, I can inherit them instead and change the new :ref:`objects<what is a class?>` to do what I want.

-It can also be more complicated because I can make new instances to inherit from one :ref:`class<what is a class?>` and customize it for what I need instead of making new :ref:`classes<what is a class?>` that require me to keep track of `Python's Method Resolution Ordefr`_.
+It can also be more complicated because I can make new instances to inherit from one :ref:`class<what is a class?>` and customize it for what I need instead of making new :ref:`classes<what is a class?>` that require me to keep track of `Python's Method Resolution Order`_.

 ----